josephsl/audioScreen/readme.md

-# AudioScreen: an experiment inimage accessibility for blind people
+# AudioScreen: an experiment in image accessibility for blind people
-By Michael Curran, NV Access Limited
+By Michael Curran, NV Access Limited, Joseph Lee

 ## Introduction
 Audio Screen is an add-on for the [NVDA Screen Reading software](http://www.nvaccess.org/).
 Audio Screen can allow a blind person to move their finger around a Windows 8+ compatible touch screen, and hear the part of the image under their finger.
 If a touch screen is not available, the mouse can be moved instead, though this is some what less accurate for the user as mouse movement is relative.